 In addition, the similarities and differences in the convergence pattern of binding energies as a function of fermionic basis size as well as their microscopic sources have been investigated for three major classes of CEDFs, i.e. for density dependent meson exchange (DDME), nonlinear meson exchange (NLME) and point coupling (PC) functionals.

 The paper is organized as follows.
 Theoretical framework is discussed in Sec.\ \ref{theory}.
 Sec.\ \ref{Quadratures} considers the dependence of the results on the number of integration points in the Gauss-Hermite and Gauss-Laguerre quadratures and the impact of the size of fermionic basis.
 The convergence of nuclear binding energies as a function of size of fermionic basis is analyzed for major classes of the functionals on selected set of spherical and deformed nuclei in Sec.\ \ref{conv-samples}.
 Sec.\ \ref{variat-omega} discusses the usefulness of oscillator frequency $\hbar\omega_0$ as a variational parameter.
 The impact of coupling of fermionic and bosonic bases via respective sectors of the CDFT on convergence of binding energies is examined in Sec.\ \ref{Interconnection}.
 Global analysis of convergence errors for moderately sized fermionic bases is presented in Sec.\ \ref{global-convergence}.
 Sec.\ \ref{HO-ME-opt} discusses the optimization of the HO basis for meson exchange functionals.
+The mass dependence of oscillator frequency of the HO basis is considered in Sec.\ \ref{Mass-dep}.
 Finally, Sec.\ \ref{Concl} summarizes the results of our paper.